There are two ways to configure log4j logging in WSO2 API Manager. You can manually edit the

 Follow the instructions below to set up logging.

-1. Sign in to the ESB Management Console.
+- Sign in to the API-M Management Console.

-3. Select Persist All Configurations Changes if you want your modifications to be persisted and available even after a server restart.
+- If you want your modifications to be persisted and available even after a server restart, select the Persist All Configurations Changes check box.

-4. Use the options in the following sections to configure the layout and amount of information about system activity you want to record.
+- Use the options in the following sections to configure the layout and the amount of information about system activity that you want to record.

 This section allows you to assign a single log level and log pattern to all loggers.